reconquest/orgalorg/README.md

 orgalorg works through SSH & tar, so no unexpected protocol errors will arise.

-In default mode of operation (lately referred as sync mode) orgalorg will perform following steps in order:
+In default mode of operation (lately referred as sync mode) orgalorg will perform steps in the following order:

-1. Acquire global cluster lock (more detailed info above).
+1. Acquire global cluster lock (check more detailed info above).
 2. Create, upload and extract specified files in streaming mode to the specified nodes into temporary run directory.
-3. Start synchronization tool on each node, that should relocate files from temporary run directory to the actual destination.
+3. Start synchronization tool on each node, that should relocate files from temporary run directory to the destination.

 So, orgalorg expected to work with third-party synchronization tool, that will do actual files relocation and can be quite intricate, **but orgalorg can